RTEMS/rtems-docs/c-user/glossary.rst

       on the CPU port :cite:`RTEMS:CPU`.

    TMCB
-      An acronym for Timer Control Block.
+      An acronym for :term:`Timer Control Block`.

    transient overload
       A temporary rise in system activity which may cause deadlines to be